Summary of significant accounting policies

 Pursuant to ASC 505-50, Equity Based Payments to Non-Employees, the fair value of restricted Common Stock and stock options issued to nonemployees is revalued at each reporting period until the ultimate measurement date, as defined by ASC 505-50.
 The Company records the value of the instruments at the time services are provided and the instruments vest.
 Accordingly, the ultimate expense is not fixed until such instruments are fully vested.

-In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standard update related to revenue from contracts with customers, which, along with amendments issued in 2015 and 2016, will supersede nearly all current U.S. GAAP guidance on this topic and eliminate industry-specific guidance.
+Revenue Recognition In May 2014, the Financial Accounting Standards Board ("FASB") issued an accounting standard update (ASU 2014-09) related to revenue from contracts with customers, which, along with amendments issued in 2015 and 2016, supersedes nearly all current U.S. GAAP guidance on this topic and eliminates industry-specific guidance.
 The underlying principle is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration that is expected to be received for those goods or services.
-This accounting standard update, as amended, will be effective for the Company beginning in the first quarter of 2018.
-The new revenue standard may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized in retained earnings as of the date of adoption ("modified retrospective basis").
-The Company plans to adopt this accounting standard update on a modified retrospective basis in the first quarter of 2018.
-Management has completed its assessment of the impact of the new revenue recognition standard and concluded that no significant differences are expected to result upon adoption.
+The Company adopted this accounting standard update on a modified retrospective basis in the first quarter of 2018.
+See Revenue Recognition above for further discussion.

-In January 2016, the FASB issued an accounting standard update related to investments in equity securities requiring unrealized holding gains and losses to be included in net income.
+Investments in Equity Securities In January 2016, the FASB issued an accounting standard update related to investments in equity securities requiring unrealized holding gains and losses to be included in net income.
 Prior to this update, unrealized holding gains and losses related to available-for-sale securities were included in accumulated other comprehensive income and not included in determining net income.
-This accounting standard update will be effective for the Company beginning in the first quarter of 2018 and is applied by means of a cumulative-effect adjustment to the balance sheet as of the beginning of the fiscal year of adoption.
-The Company plans to adopt this accounting standard update in the first quarter of 2018 which will result in reclassification of $165,317 of cumulative unrealized holding losses from accumulated other comprehensive loss to accumulated deficit.
+This accounting standard update became effective for the Company beginning in the first quarter of 2018 and is applied by means of a cumulative-effect adjustment to the balance sheet as of January 1, 2018.
+The Company adopted this accounting standard update in the first quarter of 2018 which resulted in reclassification of $165,317 of cumulative unrealized holding losses from accumulated other comprehensive loss to accumulated deficit.
 The future impact of recognizing unrealized holding gains or losses in net income is dependent on the movement in the stock prices related to such investments.

-In February 2016, the FASB issued an accounting standard update related to leases requiring lessees to recognize operating and financing lease liabilities on the balance sheet, as well as corresponding right-of-use assets.
+Leases In February 2016, the FASB issued an accounting standard update related to leases requiring lessees to recognize operating and financing lease liabilities on the balance sheet, as well as corresponding right-of-use assets.
 The new lease standard also makes some changes to lessor accounting and aligns key aspects of the lessor accounting model with the revenue recognition standard.
 In addition, disclosures will be required to enable users of financial statements to assess the amount, timing, and uncertainty of cash flows arising from leases.
 The accounting standard update will be effective for the Company beginning in the first quarter of fiscal 2019 on a modified retrospective basis, and early adoption is permitted.
-The Company is currently evaluating the impact of this accounting standard update on its consolidated financial statements.
+The Company believes the adoption of this accounting standard update will result in recognition of lease liabilities and right of use assets related to operating leases of approximately $2.6 million without any cumulative impact on equity upon adoption.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.